-- Inlab was the result of a collaboration with Malin Grummas, while realizing the potential for surface microdialysis.
+Inlab is the result of a collaboration with Nick Ross, while realizing the potential for surface microdialysis.
 Surface Microdialysis is a process that allows medical personnel to survey the current state of an organ during &post surgery, in particular transplantation surgery where organ monitoring can detect early signs of complications, allowing the ability to react fast.